SunsetWan/translationArchive/Episode 6.md

 <v Erica Sadun>Furthermore, in auto layout, we dealt with size classes which I think were completely

 00:12:43.109 --> 00:13:03.858
 <v Erica Sadun>insufficient for describing the domain of user interface specifications.
-But now that removing into environments.
+But now that we're removing into environments.
 I think that we're going in the right direction for bringing in things we already mentioned dark mood and so forth.
 But environments can describe a lot more than that.

 00:13:04.228 --> 00:13:06.958
-<v Paul Hudson>_Yeah, I think I made so many talked about_
+<v Paul Hudson>Yeah, I think I made so many talks talked about

 00:13:07.488 --> 00:13:18.708
 <v Paul Hudson>his mercy and getting it right .
 They always say, Please, please, please, come on.
-Just at the very least used dynamic type.
-Name goes, Yeah, Yeah, you do that then doesn't do it.
-And actually, it's kind of baked  In
+Just at the very least used dynamic type. _[unclear]Name goes_, Yeah, Yeah, you do that then doesn't do it.
+And actually, it's kind of baked in

 00:13:19.238 --> 00:13:30.358
 <v Paul Hudson>fact, you could choose not to have that you really want to, but by default, the font size there are a lot of the type sizes.
 So, I believe, eliminate a wide class of problems.
 Maps kind of overnight.